Index page or Home Page

 Definition ¶

-The inverse matrix \(A^{-1}\) of a matrix \(A: n \times n\) is defined as a matrix that when multiplied by the square matrix A yields the identity matrix.
+The inverse matrix A^{-1} of a matrix A: n \times n is defined as a matrix that when multiplied by the square matrix A yields the identity matrix.
 Note that not always an inverse matrix of a square matrix Q exists.

 Theorem ¶

-The determinant of a orthogonal matrix \(Q \in \mathbb{R}^{n \times n}\) of n rows and n columns is always 1.
+For any orthogonal matrix[1] Q \in \mathbb{R}^{n \times n} of n rows and n columns

 Solved Exercise ¶